codydjango/pretix-docker-compose/README.md

 ##### Client

+* create standalone HTML5/JS/Web3/MetaMask payment page, later inject via Pretix template
+* give MetaMask prompt if not found
-* inject web3 and enable on payment screen
+* instantiate web3 and enable ethereum
 * show order, with price in dollars and in ether
 * show payment button
 * when payment is made, pull up MetaMask and confirm (updated) price in ether